 - birth defects

-It can also be used to test your gallbladder ejection fraction, which is the percentage of total bile that gets produced during a certain period of time.
+The procedure can also be used to test your gallbladder ejection fraction, which is the percentage of total bile that gets produced during a certain period of time.
 The rate at which your gallbladder releases bile can also be determined by this procedure.

-There is a risk of exposure to radiation with this test.
-The gallbladder radionuclide scan uses small amounts of radioactive tracers.
-However, this test has been used for over 50 years and there are no known long-term side effects from such low doses of radiation.
-The benefits of the tests outweigh the risk of radiation exposure (Radiology, 2012).
+There’s a risk of exposure to radiation with this test, as the scan uses small amounts of radioactive tracers.
+However, this test has been used for over 50 years.
+There are no known long-term side effects from such low doses of radiation.

 Your doctor will give you complete instructions on how to prepare for your gallbladder radionuclide scan.
 These instructions may include fasting for four hours before the test.

-At appointments before the scan, your doctor will perform a physical examination and take your complete medical history.
-Tell your doctor about any allergies you have and any medications you are taking, including over-the-counter or nutritional supplements.
+At appointments before the scan, your doctor will perform a physical examination and request your complete medical history.
+Tell your doctor about any allergies you have and any medications you’re taking, including over-the-counter medications or nutritional supplements.

-The procedure is typically done on an outpatient basis, meaning you can go home when your gallbladder radionuclide scan is complete.
+The procedure is typically done on an outpatient basis.
+You can go home when your gallbladder radionuclide scan is complete.

-The machine doing the scan looks like a large metal donut with a table coming out of it.
-There will be two large block-like objects in front of the machine.
-These are part of the gamma camera that help doctors view your gallbladder.
+The machine used to complete the scan looks like a large metal donut with a table coming out of it.

 When the medication (radionuclide) has properly absorbed into your body, the scan portion of the test begins.
 The technician will slide you into the machine feet-first.
 Your head will remain outside of the machine.

-You will be instructed to hold still while the scan is in progress.
-This may be uncomfortable, but it helps the machine achieve clear images.
-The machine will pass back and forth over your abdomen while the gamma camera continuously takes images.
+You’ll be instructed to hold still while the scan is in progress.
+This may be uncomfortable, but it helps the machine to achieve clear images.

-Your doctor will be watching the scan on a monitor as the tracers move through your body.
-When the tracers reach your small intestines, the scan is over.
+Your healthcare provider will be watching the scan on a monitor as the tracers move through your body.
+When the tracers reach your small intestine, the scan is over.

 After the scan, you’ll be instructed to drink plenty of water so the excess radioactive tracers can be flushed from your body.

-If your doctor requested a stat reading, you may get your test results immediately, or your doctor may want to review them with you later.
+If your doctor requested a stat reading, you may get your test results within hours.
+Or, your doctor may want to review them with you later.

-If the results of your gallbladder radionuclide scan show problems, your doctor may choose to take immediate action.
+If the results of your gallbladder radionuclide scan show problems, your doctor may want to take immediate action.
 This could include surgery or medication.
-In all likelihood, you’ll undergo more testing so your doctor has a higher level of certainty regarding your condition.
+In all likelihood, you’ll undergo more testing so that your doctor has a higher level of certainty regarding your condition.